-This module aims to offer students insights into the environmentally unsustainable aspects of consumer culture, and into the role product and industrial design play in this context.
-By introducing alternative concepts, and through design exercises, students develop, test and describe alternative design concepts with improved environmental impact.
-The module also aims to strengthen students’ critical thinking and their ability to put forward well-structured arguments.
+This module aims to offer students learning related the environmentally unsustainable aspects of consumer culture, and into the role product and industrial design play in this context.
+By introducing case studies, tool-kits and design exercises, students develop, test and describe concepts with improved environmental impacts.
+The module also aims to strengthen students’ literacy, critical thinking and their ability to put forward well-structured arguments and design proposals.

 A. Identify global and local sustainable policies and international standards and address them in a design context.

 B. Analyse emerging societal, economic and environmental challenges and identify methods to propose sustainable alternatives.

 C. Demonstrate, through dialogue, a critical understanding of closed-loops methods and tools such as design for disassembly and cradle to cradle design.